-Despite experiencing many changes in history and society, even though the living conditions are at times extremely difficult, the mooncake in Vietnam always appears in the mid-autumn festival in everywhere, from the countryside to the urban area.
+The mooncake in Vietnam always appears in the mid-autumn festival, from the countryside to the urban area.

-The mid-Autumn period falls in the eighth lunar month, around the summer in September of the solar calendar, in the middle of three months of autumn, so it is called Mid-Autumn Festival.
+The mid-Autumn period falls in the eighth lunar month, around the summer in September of the solar calendar, in the middle of three months of autumn, called the Mid-Autumn Festival.

-At this time, the sky is clear, and the moon is very full, the most beautiful autumn moon in the year.
+The sky is clear at this time, and the moon is full, the most beautiful autumn moon of the year.

-The cake represents the moon with its radiant and round beauty.
+The cake represents the moon with its radiant, round beauty.
 A pair of cakes, including sticky and grilled ones, represent two sides of yin and yang, in which the sticky cake represents the bright moon with a pristine shape.

-Many countries in Asia share the same Mid-Autumn Festival due to the use of the same crop calendar according to the lunar calendar, and Vietnam is among them.
+Many countries in Asia share the same Mid-Autumn Festival due to using the same crop calendar according to the lunar calendar, and Vietnam is among them.

 However, in terms of tradition, Vietnamese pastries and sticky mooncakes have their own characteristics.